-MEANING
+SIGNAL MEANING

+Hand gripping throat Out of air, can't breathe

+Grip on a partner's wrist or placement of Leave the area immediately, no

+both hands around a partner's waist. debate.

-Out of air, can't breathe Leave the area immediately, no debate.
-Need assistance Okay, I'm all right, I understand.
-No, negative.
+Hands on top of head Need assistance

+Thumbs up Okay, I'm all right, I understand.

+Thumbs down No, negative.